-If you are trying to decide what company has the most to gain with this new USA Baseball bat standard look no further than Axe Bats.
-And, as far as we can see, they are doing all in their power to make a serious splash.
-Consider this, at the USAbat release (September 1st, 2017) only four companies (Easton, Rawlings, Axe and Mizuno) are releasing a total of 11 bats.
+If you are trying to decide what company has the most to gain with this new USA Baseball bat standard, look no further than Axe Bats.
+And as far as we can see, they are doing all in their power to make a serious splash.
+Consider this, at the USABat release (September 1, 2017) only four companies (Easton, Rawlings, Axe and Mizuno) are releasing a total of 11 bats.
 Three of those 11 are from Axe.
 They offer a hybrid and two takes on an aluminum bat stick.
-We discuss those three bats, the Origin, Element and Elite below in our 2018 Axe USAbat lineup.
+We discuss those three bats, the Origin, Element and Elite below in our 2018 Axe USABat lineup.

-The idea behind an end cap that is shaped and an ergonomically shaped handle is to make heavier bats feel lighter.
-Or, said differently, give you more control and, ergo, a better bat path.
+The idea behind a shaped end cap and an ergonomically shaped handle is to make heavier bats feel lighter.
+Or, said differently, to give you more control and ergo, a better bat path.
 In at least some measure we have found this to be true.
-We are fans of the Axe design and concept.
-And, we realize, others are not.
+We are fans of the Axe design and concept, but we realize others are not.

 As such, those in the drop 8 space might be surprised at how good the drop 5 feels.

 In terms of bat shape, the Axe Element is not much different than the Axe Origin.
 That is, both bats have an asymmetric handle and endcap.
 Both bats, too, are single piece aluminum alloy bats.